Riverdale's Lili Reinhart Says Luke Perry's Spirit Visited Her in a Dream

 Lili Reinhart took to Twitter on Wednesday and recalled a dream she had about the late Luke Perry.

-"I had a dream last night that I saw Luke...and I hugged him so hard and cried into his shoulder, telling him how much we all miss him," the 23-year-old wrote on the social network.
+"I had a dream last night that I saw Luke...and I hugged him so hard and cried into his shoulder, telling him how much we all miss him," the 23-year-old actress wrote on the social network.
 "Looking back on it this morning, I think his spirit was visiting me in my sleep, letting me know he's smiling brightly on the other side."

 Perry died in March 2019 after suffering a stroke.
 He was 52 years old.